keijiro/TestbedHDRP/README.md

 Unity, not only the repository itself but also these submodules have to be synced up.

-If you're using Git from the command line, run `git submodule init` and `git submodule update` in the project directory.
+If you're using Git from the command line, please run `git submodule init` and `git submodule update` in the project directory to sync the submodules.
 Or you can just use the `--recursive` option when initially cloning the repository.

-If you're using a Git GUI client, please refer to the manual for information about submodules.

 [submodules]: https://git-scm.com/book/en/v2/Git-Tools-Submodules